knative/serving/docs/spec/spec.md

         livenessProbe: ...  # Optional
         readinessProbe: ...  # Optional

+      # +optional protcol (http or grpc).
+Defaults to http.
+      protocol: ...
       # +optional concurrency strategy.
 Defaults to Multi.
       concurrencyModel: ...
       # +optional. max time the instance is allowed for responding to a request